EnergySystemsModellingLab/MUSE_OS/docs/inputs/toml.rst

 output
-   Outputs have several moving components to them.
-MUSE is designed to allow users to mix-and-match how and what to save.
+   Outputs are made up of several components.
+MUSE is designed to allow users to mix-and-match both how and what to save.

    *output* is specified as a TOML array, e.g. with double brackets.
 Each sector can specify an arbitrary number of outputs, simply by adding an extra output row.